The Ultimate SpaceX Pre-IPO Play: Get in Before the Big Launch

 It’s building a massive ecosystem through Starlink, AI integration, and orbital infrastructure.

-When investors pull money out of a fund:
+When investors redeem shares from a fund:

 Recommendation: Buy the ERShares Private-Public Crossover ETF (Nasdaq: XOVR) at market.